deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

-Note that the Simulator instance runs six simulations in this example, i.e., three ``method_H`` simulations are run for each of the three isotopomers before being added together to create the final ``method_H`` simulation.
-Similarly three simulations are run to create the final ``method_C`` simulation.
+Note that the Simulator instance runs six simulations in this example, i.e., three ``method_H`` simulations are run for the three isotopomers before being added together to create the final ``method_H`` simulation.
+Similarly, three simulations are run to create the final ``method_C`` simulation.

 Signal Processors